 In adolescents, the effects of brain injury are often difficult to distinguish from the normal anxiety and behavioral changes that occur as part of adolescent development.

-Educational opportunities are guaranteed to mildly head injured children under Federal law 94-142 which protects the rights of learning disabled, retarded and emotionally disturbed children to receive an education.
+Education opportunities are guaranteed to mildly head injured children under Federal law 94-142 which protects the rights of learning disabled, retarded and emotionally disturbed children to receive an education.
 Head injured children are unique in this regard.
 They are not learning disabled, retarded or emotionally disturbed.
-While a head injured child may have some difficulty in placement, under the law such children must still be placed in an appropriate setting for their unique problems.
+While a head injured child may have some difficulty being educationally placed, under the law such children must still be placed in an appropriate setting for their unique problems.

-CHILDREN SUFFER FROM INCREASED ONGOING SYMPTOMS VS. ADULTS
+CHILDREN SUFFER MORE FROM INCREASED ONGOING SYMPTOMS THAN ADULTS DO

 For many years the idea existed in the medical field that equivalent brain damage to a child and an adult would lead to less problems in a child than in the adult.
 This view came known to be called the "Kennard Principle" based on studies with monkeys (Kennard M.A.
 1940).
 The idea was that a child's brain, while evolving, exhibited "neuroplasticity," enabling it to work around or adapt to organic brain damage.
 However, many recent studies have shown that the "Kennard Principle" is wrong, and that in fact the outcome for children suffering traumatic brain injury is far worse than the outcome for an equally injured adult. [(Anderson V. and Moore C. 1995) (Ewing-Cobbs L. 1989) (Ewing-Cobbs L. 1994) (Roberts M. A. 1995) (Laurent-Bannier 2000) (Webb C 1996) (Nybo 1999)].